Border Phantom

 Border Phantom is a 1937 American Western film directed by S. Roy Luby and written by Fred Myton.
 The film stars Bob Steele, Harley Wood, Don Barclay, Karl Hackett, Horace Murphy, and Miki Morita.
 The film was released on June 7, 1937, by Republic Pictures.

 Plot

-The plot is built around Cowboy Larry O'Day, his sidekick Lucky Smith and Barbara Hartwell, the latter is about to be arrested for the murder of her uncle, while she is arrested Larry and Lucky go on a journey to find the real murderer that involves people smuggling of Chinese women.
+Barbara Hartwell is about to be arrested for the murder of her uncle.
+While she is arrested, Larry O'Day and his sidekick Lucky Smith go on a journey to find the real murderer that involves people smuggling of Chinese women.